 This course is open to students who are focusing on book arts as a concentration and are interested in the history, conservation and artistic applications of paper, including the historic and contemporary practice of hand paper-making.
 Understanding plant structure and chemistry is essential in understanding the development of paper historically.
 The primary focus of this course is the technical application and production of pulp fiber for paper as well as production of handmade paper for various applications.

-Introduction course to artist's books will cover the basics of simple book structures, the relationship of text and image, knowledge of papers for bookmaking, digital file set-up, letterpress printing and imposition for book publication.
+Introductory course to artist's books covering the basics of simple book structures, the relationship of text and image, knowledge of papers for bookmaking, digital file set-up, letterpress printing and imposition for book publication.
 Course objectives include an introduction to tools and basic principles, investigation into materials for successful book production and the use of visual components, placement of text and image, negative space and printing processes.
 Students learn file preparation using Adobe programs to prepare for printing.
-The course reviews artist’s books in the Decker library and other collections.Sophomores, Juniors, and Seniors only

 This course is designed for qualified Printmaking majors and non-majors with an interest in an advanced study of the printmaking medium.
 Through a blend of both studio and seminar activity, each student is expected to complete a body of work related in content by the end of the semester.
 Students have use of the entire print studio facilities.
 Readings and critical theory specific to print media, instruction, and regular, individual, in-depth consultation with the instructor are the norm.
 Students are expected to critically evaluate and discuss their work in print formats that can include, book, 2D, and 3D print work.
 Students make in-class presentations, work from selected readings for discussions and evaluation of work.Prerequisites: 6 credits of Printmaking

 Students examine a series of case studies in recent artistic production, generally organized around a common theme; the central theme varies from year to year and instructor to instructor.
 The topic is announced each semester in the schedule of courses.